 IU Student Health Services ext.
 3500 (After 4:30 PM please contact IU Campus Safety and Protection and they will contact a member of the Student Health Services staff for you)

 Additionally, be aware of Off Campus Resources that can assist you:

 Crime Victim’s Center of Chester County (24 hour hotline) 610 692-7273.
 Counselors on a hot line are specifically trained to help assault victims and to offer confidential support and information about legal, medical, and mental health resources. www.cvcofcc.org

-Disciplinary Proceedings and Sanctions
+Disciplinary Proceedings and Sanctions:

-Any student, administrator, faculty member, or staff who, after appropriate investigation, has been found to have engaged in domestic violence consistent with this Policy (even if not unlawful) will be subject to appropriate disciplinary and/or corrective action, as defined in the Immaculata University Policy Manual Volume VI for students, Volume IV for faculty, Volume III for employees.
+Any student, administrator, faculty member, or staff who, after appropriate investigation, has been found to have engaged in dating violence consistent with this Policy (even if not unlawful) will be subject to appropriate disciplinary and/or corrective action, as defined in the Immaculata University Policy Manual Volume VI for students, Volume IV for faculty, Volume III for employees.
 Sanctions include but are not limited to expulsion from the University or dismissal from employment.

 Prevention and Awareness

 Immaculata University is committed to the prevention of dating violence through a variety of educational programs and awareness activities.
 These include: